Akshara: Bhagavad Gita

 Aksara means one who is present everywhere, denotes the name of Shiva and Vishnu, and also that of Brahman, literally it means imperishable, indestructible.
 Every ritual and fire offering detailed in the Veda is impermanent.
 In contrast, the term Aum remains everlasting and is called Aksara, the symbol of God, who is the lord of all created things.
 It is a descriptive synonym of Brahman (Bhagavad Gita VIII.3), who is said to have arisen from Aksara (Bhagavad Gita III.15).

 With regard to Vallabha’s view of Aum it is said that Aksara itself is imperishable and appears as souls endowed with Sat and Chit but not as Ananda.
 For Vallabha, Ananda, which is the first manifestation of God, is the actualisation of the absolute identity and selfness, whereas the second manifestation of God is the Aksara, the impersonal ground from which all determinations arise because it is the substratum of all finite forms that pre-exist but issue forth from it which though by itself is the intermediate form that lacks plenitude.

 In verses 15.16 and 15.17, Purushottam is explained as being above kshar and akshar.
 There are two types of beings within the world: kshar and akshar.
 All those bound by maya are kshar, whereas the one who is unchanging - forever beyond maya - is akshar.
 The supreme being is distinct from kshar and akshar.
 He is called Paramatman.

+Akṣara as the abode: The Gita describes the akṣara as the "Abode" (dhāman) or "Place" (pada) of the supreme being.
+It is the immutable foundation or matrix (yoni) that is ruled by the Lord.

+The three principles: In chapter XV (16–18), the Gita enumerates a triad: the kshara (the perishable material world), the akshara (the unchanging spiritual principle), and the Purushottama (the supreme person).
+The Purushottama is explicitly stated to be beyond both the perishable and the imperishable.

+Identification of Krishna: Throughout the text, Krishna is identified with the purusha, the supreme divine, and notably not with the impersonal Brahman or Akshara, which is merely his "foundation" (pratiṣṭhā).